Gérard Edelinck: Work

-The work of this great engraver constitutes an epoch in the art.
-His prints number more than four hundred.
-Edelinck stands above and apart from his predecessors and contemporaries in that he excelled, not in some one respect, but in all respects, that while one engraver attained excellence in correct form, and another in rendering light and shade, and others in giving color to their prints and the texture of surfaces, he, as supreme master of the burin, possessed and displayed all these separate qualities, in so complete a harmony that the eye is not attracted by any one of them in particular, but rests in the satisfying whole.
+Edelinck stands apart from both his predecessors and contemporaries because his skill was not confined to any single aspect of engraving.
+Some engravers excelled in the accurate rendering of form, others in light and shade, color, or the texture of different surfaces.
+Edelinck mastered all of these elements and brought them together through his exceptional command of the burin.
+What distinguishes his work is the balance among these qualities: no single element calls attention to itself, but each contributes to the unity and overall effect of the engraving.

 Edelinck was especially good as an engraver of portraits, and executed prints of many of the most eminent persons of his time.
 Among these are those of Le Brun, Rigaud, Champaigne, Nanteuil, La Fontaine, Colbert, John Dryden, Descartes, Jean-Baptiste Lully, etc. He died at Paris in 1707.
 His younger brother Jean, and his son Nicholas, were also engravers.

 Works

 Among his most famous works are: